-- a.
+- 3. Assault - a.
+Aggravated Assault: An attack by one person upon another, in which the offender uses or displays a weapon in a threatening manner or the victim suffers injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness. - b.
+Simple Assault: An unlawful physical attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness. - c.
+Sexual Assault: any physical act that is sexual in nature and which is committed under pressure of force, threat, or coercion, or without the full and informed consent of all persons involved.
+This includes rape, fondling, incest, and statutory rape. - 4.
+Bystander Behavior - a.
 Complicity with or failure of any student to appropriately address known or obvious violations of the code. - b.
 Complicity with or failure of any organized group to appropriately address known or obvious violations of the code or law by its members. - 5.
-Damage or Destruction Intentional, reckless or unauthorized damage, or destruction of, college property or the personal property of another.

-6. Discrimination or Harassment
+Damage or Destruction Intentional, reckless or unauthorized damage, or destruction of, college property or the personal property of another. - 6.
+Discrimination or Harassment - a.

-- a.
 Discrimination: Any act or failure to act that is based upon an individual or group's actual or perceived status related to age, ancestry, color, disability, gender identity, genetic information, national origin, race, religion, serious medical condition, sex, sexual orientation, spousal affiliation, or protected veteran status that is sufficiently sever that it limits or denies the ability to participate in or benefit from the college's educational program or activities. - b.
 Harassment: Any unwelcome conduct based on actual or perceived status including: age, ancestry, color, disability, gender identity, genetic information, national origin, race, religion, serious medical condition, sex, sexual orientation, spousal affiliation, or protected veteran status.
 Any unwelcome conduct should be reported to campus officials, who will act to remedy and resolve reported incidents on behalf of the victim/complainant and community. - c.
-Hostile Environment: When harassment is sufficiently severe, pervasive or persistent and objectively offensive that it unreasonably interferes with, limits, or denies the ability to participate in or benefit from NMJC's educational or employment program or activities. - d.
-Bullying: When harassment is sufficiently severe, pervasive or persistent and objectively abusive that it unreasonably interferes with, limits, or denies the ability to participate in or benefit from NMJC's educational or employment program or activities. - e.
+Hostile Environment: When harassment is sufficiently severe, pervasive or persistent and objectively offensive that it unreasonably interferes with, limits, or denies the ability to participate in or benefit from NMJC's educational or employment program or activities. - Bullying: When harassment is sufficiently severe, pervasive or persistent and objectively abusive that it unreasonably interferes with, limits, or denies the ability to participate in or benefit from NMJC's educational or employment program or activities. - e.
 Retaliatory Discrimination or Harassment: Any intentional, adverse action taken by any responding individual or allied third party, absent legitimate nondiscriminatory purposes, against a participant (or supporter of a participant) in a civil rights grievance proceeding or other protected activity.